the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Cool!

 Model quality isn't quite there, but we can see it's improving.

-And we have a much quicker, easier iteration loop to keep going until parity is achieved.
+And even though it might still take a while for the model results to surface, we've removed the core friction, giving us a much quicker, easier iteration loop to keep going until parity is achieved.

 (A couple more iteration loops and we realize we accidentally swapped the `temperature` and `top_p` values... 🙃)